chefgs/mern-app/README.md

-# Property Booking Catalog application developed using MERN Stack
+# "Property Booking Catalog" web app developed using MERN Stack

 ## Introduction
 This application is developed for the submission of *__Dev community X  MongoDB Hackathon__*.
 This is a MERN stack based Web Application.